jasonsturges/three-low-poly/README.md

 - produces `BufferGeometry`
 - is complete after construction
 - contains no scene placement or runtime behavior
+- translates to set its anchor origin point
 - knows only about its own shape
 - may expose parameters needed by higher-level construction
 - may use geometry groups when one cohesive shape requires multiple materials